 - Central Campus Administration services provided by central campus administration units to self-supporting activities, or for services provided beyond the norm to those activities.
 Funding for the services should not have been part of the permanent departmental budget.
 Example: Human Resource training for a fee.

-- Conferences, retreats, meetings, and continuing education type courses which are sponsored by a UCSB department or unit and where some or all participants will charge a UC Account-Fund for their participation.
+- Conferences - Conferences, seminars, symposia, workshops, retreats, and meetings, which are sponsored by a UCSB department or unit and where some or all participants will charge a UC account string for their participation.

-Fees set by regulatory bodies and income subject to control through other specific University policy are excluded from the jurisdiction of the Income & Recharge Program.
-These include the following:
+Rates set by regulatory bodies and rates subject to control through other specific University policy are excluded from the jurisdiction of the Income & Recharge Program.
+These include but are not limited to the following: